 - Kingfishers nesting and laying eggs in April, the site has a dedicated hide to observe a kingfisher if lucky.

 - Migrating birds, including ruff and a variety of sandpiper species migrate here in the summer.

 - In August, teal arrives for winter and many other arrivals.

 - In the winter at dusk, you can observe starlings doing their usual acrobatics over the site.

 International Centre For Birds Of Prey

-For anyone interested in seeing birds of prey and learning more about them the international centre for birds of prey is the pace to visit.
-A place where the highlight is the fling demonstrations of many birds of prey.
-For more about the Eagles, Falcons and Owls visit their website.
+For anyone interested in seeing birds of prey and learning more about them, the international centre for birds of prey is the pace to visit.
+A place where the highlight is the flying demonstrations of many birds of prey.
+For more about the Eagles, Falcons and Owls, visit their website.